Receiving the following messages: SARDBI23 SAR.SYSTEM2 Index file(s) at 90% utilization. How can I correct the problem?

 "Receiving the following messages: SARDBI23 SYS3.RPT Data file(s) at 82% utilization

-Due to me not being familiar with this product, how do I address this issue?"
+Due to not being familiar with this product, how can this issue be addressed?"

 The SARDBI23 message is generated when the percentage of utilization falls below the value specified in the CA VIEW Initialization parameter, DBTHRESH.
 It is an indicator on the amount of space in the database that is still available for use.